 Wireless remote cooking thermometer with which you can monitor the food in the grill or in the oven even if you are 100 feet away.
 Just insert the thermometer into the food, leave the remote transmitter next to the oven or BBQ, set the cooking time, and take the receiver with you.
 You can check the temperature wherever you are in the house.

 Liquid filled thermometer checks the temperature of roasts, casseroles, and soups at a speed of 1-2 minutes.
 It is placed two inches deep in the thickest part of the food.
 As the temperature increases, the colored liquid inside the thermometer expands and rises to indicate the temperature on a scale.
 But, this thermometer cannot give the temperature of thin food s.
 Also, the heat conduction of its metal shield can even give a false high reading.
 Moreover, its calibration also cannot be adjusted and it breaks quite often.
-They are the oldest types known in homes kitchens and are also called as “spirit-filled” or “liquid in glass” thermometers.
+They are the oldest types known in home kitchens and are also called “spirit-filled” or “liquid in glass” thermometers.

 Bimetallic-coil thermometers contain coils made of two different metals, which have different rates of expansion.
 These are bonded together with one element fixed at one end, and the other end is attached to a pointer stem.
 As the temperature increases, the pointer will be rotated by the coiled bimetal element indicating the temperature.